-As the budget and midrange category is getting popular, the specs in smartphones are getting beefy and while the prices are reflective of the rising competition.
+As the budget and midrange category is getting popular, the specs in smartphones are getting beefy, and while the prices are reflective of the rising competition.
 Vivo, in such times, has pushed yet another smartphone, Vivo Y91, at an unbelievable price with decent specs.

-The smartphones from Vivo’s Y series target the youth and are priced to match the budget and needs of this segment which demands affordability and class.
+The smartphones from Vivo’s Y series target the youth and are priced to match the budget and needs of this segment, which demands affordability and class.
 So, how good is the Vivo Y91?
 Let’s answer this question with our in-depth review of the phone.

-The right side of the phone hosts a power key and volume rocker which are appropriately placed so that you don’t have to stretch your fingers.
+The right side of the phone hosts a power key and volume rocker, which are appropriately placed so that you don’t have to stretch your fingers.

 The left edge of the phone has a SIM card tray that includes a triple slot so you can use both your sim cards and micro SD card simultaneously.

 Vivo Y91 comes with a 6.22-inch display screen.
-It is an IPS LCD which offers a resolution of 720 x 1520 pixels boiling down to the pixel density of 270 ppi.
+It is an IPS LCD that offers a resolution of 720 x 1520 pixels boiling down to the pixel density of 270 ppi.
 Interestingly the screen sports a 2.5D curved glass.

-Even though Y91 comes in a lower mid-range segment, it still retains the latest and the trendy water drop notch design on the front that we have seen on more expensive devices.
+Even though Y91 comes in a lower mid-range segment, it still retains the latest and the trendy waterdrop notch design on the front that we have seen on more expensive devices.

 On the bright side, the lower resolution of the screen helps in minimal battery consumption but on the cost of saturation.

-The viewing angles on the device are pretty decent but the more you incline towards the sides, the more the screen gets darker so get your hopes high regarding screen quality.
-However, it perfectly justifies the price keeping in mind that you are not paying a fortune for the device.
+The viewing angles on the device are pretty decent, but the more you incline towards the sides, the more the screen gets darker, so get your hopes high regarding screen quality.
+However, it perfectly justifies the price, keeping in mind that you are not paying a fortune for the device.

 Vivo is infamous for its software Funtouch OS that looks like the iOS had a baby with Android.
 Vivo Y91 comes with version 4.5 of the said software.
-The software is based on Android 8.1 Oreo and although being a blatant rip off of iOS, it is still manageable and provides some good features.
+The software is based on Android 8.1 Oreo, and although being a blatant rip off of iOS, it is still manageable and provides some good features.

 Although there is no way to enable the app drawer, you can enable gesture navigation through the phone even though it was not originally meant for Android Pie.

-Other than that, the Jovi Assistant plays its part in Game Mode and handling some AI camera tricks and other than that you’ll see no practical use of the assistant.
+Other than that, the Jovi Assistant plays its part in Game Mode and handling some AI camera tricks, and other than that, you’ll see no practical use of the assistant.

 Besides that, applications like the iThemes and the iManager let you customize the phone as well as manage the files on your device.
-However, the OS is clearly an iOS replica but Vivo has done a good stride to make it more useful.
+However, the OS is clearly an iOS replica, but Vivo has done a good stride to make it more useful.

-Performance & Battery
+Performance and Battery

-Vivo Y91 comes with MediaTek MTK6762 so, we didn’t get our hopes too high regarding the performance of the phone but we were surprised to witness the poor performance of the device.
+Vivo Y91 comes with MediaTek MTK6762 so, we didn’t get our hopes too high regarding the performance of the phone, but we were surprised to witness the poor performance of the device.
 Here is how the phone performed in benchmark tests.

 The SoC is equipped with a 3GB RAM along with a 64GB internal storage.
-In our real life tests, the phone did not go according to our expectations.
+In our real-life tests, the phone did not go according to our expectations.
 Even in moderate usage, the phone began to lag after some time.

 With a massive 4030mAH battery, you can easily eke out two days of moderate battery usage from Vivo Y91

 The heavy usage battery test is always the real deal if you truly want to know the battery optimization of a phone.
-Despite the phone did not perform very well, the battery saved it from being a completely useless device.
+Although the phone did not perform very well, the battery saved it from being a completely useless device.

 In heavy usage, Vivo Y91 gave out 16% battery in 1 hour of gaming, heavy multitasking, video calling, streaming, camera shots, and other resource-intensive use.

-Vivo Y91 comes with a dual camera setup just like every other mid-range smartphone these days.
+Vivo Y91 comes with a dual-camera setup, just like every other mid-range smartphone these days.
 13MP + 2MP lenses grace the rear of the phone while an 8MP snapper sits in the waterdrop notch on the front.

-As said earlier, the HDR is inconsistent, it may surprise you and sometimes it may shock you.
+As said earlier, the HDR is inconsistent, it may surprise you, and sometimes it may shock you.

 If not for a sturdy design and a long-lasting battery, Vivo Y91 would have been a mess.
 The device has a great battery that can easily last two days with moderate use.
 Sadly the same cannot be said for camera and performance.

 The entry-level chipset from MediaTek is not optimized in good shape to handle the heavy tasks.
-So if you are an average user with no concern for a great camera or an ultimate performance and just want the massive battery, we suggest you go for it.
+So if you are an average user with no concern for a great camera or an ultimate performance and want the massive battery, we suggest you go for it.